AElfProject/AElf/docs/resources/smart-contract-apis/association.md

 - **OrganizationMemberList**:
   - **organization_members**: the new members.

-  After a successful execution, a **OrganizationMemberChanged** event log can be found in the transaction result.
+After a successful execution, an **OrganizationMemberChanged** event log can be found in the transaction result.

 **OrganizationMemberChanged**:
 - **organization_address**: the organization address.